-How to fly business class for less than economy
+How to fly business class for less than the economy class

 Have you ever walked by the Business Class section, looked lovingly at the massive seat/bed and think, “I wish I was rich enough to fly business class.”
 We have all seen the outrageous prices airlines charge for business class.
 Wouldn’t it be nice to fly business for less than the economy?